ArgonDesign/alogic/doc/concepts.md

     b += 8'd1;

     if (b[2:0] == 3'b0) {
-      doit(); // This function call ends the Control Unit } // An implicit else here also ends the Control Unit
+      doit(); // This function call ends the Control Unit and we transition to state 3.
+    } // An implicit else here also ends the Control Unit and we transition to state 2.

-    // We are now in state 2 or 3 depending on the outcome.
+    // We are now in state 2.
+    a += 3;

+    fence; // Control returns to the top of main, state 0.
   }

   void doit() {
+    // At this point we are in state 3
     ...
+    return; // Control returns to the state which follows the call site, state 2.
   }
 }
 ```